shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 status = sem_free( &some_sem );    /*This function frees semaphore, if there are blocked processes,
                                    then most prioritized of them gets resumed.*/

-/*Semaphore in BuguRTOS may have an owner process, as sync_t is used as sem_t parent type.*/ SYNC_SET_OWNER( &some_sem, &some_proc ); /*This macro assigns an owner*/ SYNC_CLEAR_OWNER( &some_sem );           /*This macro clears an owner*/
+/*Semaphore in BuguRTOS may have an owner process, as bgrt_sync_t is used as sem_t parent type.*/ SYNC_SET_OWNER( &some_sem, &some_proc ); /*This macro assigns an owner*/ SYNC_CLEAR_OWNER( &some_sem );           /*This macro clears an owner*/
 ```